 In addition to its critical role in blood clotting, vitamin K may increase bone mineral density and reduce the risk of hip fracture when consumed with adequate intake of calcium and vitamin D. For this reason, vitamin K supplements have been clinically studied for aspects of bone health, as well as for other applications, such as cardiovascular health.
 Results of these studies, however, have been mixed.

-You must join to get the full test results and quality ratings for eight supplements with vitamin K -- three selected for testing by ConsumerLab.com and five others that passed CL's Voluntary Certification Program testing.
-You'll also get information about one supplement that is the same as one that passed testing but is sold under a different brand name.
+You must be a member to get the full test results and quality ratings for twelve supplements with vitamin K -- eight selected for testing by ConsumerLab.com and four others that passed the same tests through CL's voluntary, Quality Certification Program.

 In this comprehensive report, you'll discover:

-- Cost comparisons to help you choose a vitamin K supplement offering the best value
+- Quality and cost comparisons to help you choose a vitamin K supplement that best suits your needs

-- The differences in potency among vitamin K1 and the two forms of vitamin K2 now sold -- menaquinone-4 (MK-4) and menaquinone-7 (MK-7)
+- The difference in potency among the popular forms of vitamin K: vitamin K1 and two forms of vitamin K2 -- menaquinone-4 (MK-4) and menaquinone-7 (MK-7)

-- Potential drug interactions and side effects of vitamin K, including concerns about soy allergy
+- Potential drug interactions and side effects of vitamin K, including interactions with certain anticoagulants and soy allergy